Deconstructing Cycle Time in Software Development

 What is Cycle Time?

-Cycle Time in software development denotes the duration between an engineer’s first commit and code deployment, which some teams also refer to as lead time.
+Cycle Time in software development denotes the duration between an engineer’s initial code commit and code deployment, which some teams also refer to as lead time.
 This measurement indicates the time taken to finalize a specific development task.
-Cycle time serves as a valuable metric for deducing a development team’s process speed, productivity, and capability of delivering functional software within a defined time frame.
+Cycle time measures the speed and efficiency of development teams, serving as a valuable metric for deducing a development team’s process speed, productivity, and capability of delivering functional software within a defined time frame.
+However, cycle time measures should be considered alongside other key metrics to provide a comprehensive view of the software engineering process.

 Screenshot 2024-03-16 at 1.14.10 AM.png